Siponimod

 Siponimod, sold under the brand name Mayzent, is a selective sphingosine-1-phosphate receptor modulator for oral use that is used for multiple sclerosis (MS).
 It is intended for once-daily oral administration.

-In March 2019, it was approved in the United States to treat adults with relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease.
+In March 2019, it was approved in the United States to treat adults with relapsing forms of multiple sclerosis, to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease.

 Medical uses

-Siponimod is indicated for the treatment of secondary progressive multiple sclerosis (SPMS), which is the progressive neurological decline of multiple sclerosis that happens independent of acute relapses.
-In active SPMS, siponimod decreases the risk of disability and MS relapses.
+Siponimod is indicated for the treatment of secondary progressive multiple sclerosis, which is the progressive neurological decline of multiple sclerosis that happens independent of acute relapses.
+In active secondary progressive multiple sclerosis, siponimod decreases the risk of disability and multiple sclerosis relapses.

 Adverse effects

 In clinical trials of siponimod, the most common adverse effects were headache, high blood pressure, and liver function test abnormalities.

 Pharmacology

 Mechanism of action

 Siponimod binds selectively to some of the sphingosine-1-phosphate receptor forms—including sphingosine-1-phosphate receptor 1—found on lymphocytes and other cell types.

-This binding inhibits the migration of the lymphocytes to the location of the inflammation (e.g. in MS).

 Siponimod may be very similar to fingolimod but preventing lymphopenia, one of its main side effects, by preventing egress of lymphocytes from lymph nodes.
 Siponimod may be more selective in the particular sphingosine-1-phosphate receptors (five in number) that it modulates.
 It is selective for the -1 and -5 SIP receptors.